Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 ### Slightly Less Classic Shellcode Technique: pwntools shellcode generators

-`pwntools` provides a set of chainable generators that output limited set of pre-compiled chunks of shellcode that can be configured.
+`pwntools` provides a set of chainable generators that output limited set of pre-written chunks of assembly language that can then be compiled and extracted from a specific section.
 This method is also really useful if you are generating shellcode for platforms that you are not intimately familiar with.

 Let's put together the same `write` example.